FlyBase/drosophila-anatomy-developmental-ontology/src/ontology/README-editors.md

 To include new classes in an import module:

 1. Reference an external ontology class in the edit ontology.
-In Protege: "add new entity" and paste in the PURL, then add a relationship to the new term from an fbbt term.
+In Protege: add as a new class directly under owl:Thing and paste in the PURL, then add a relationship to the new term from an fbbt term.
 2. Run: `sh run.sh make all_imports` to regenerate imports.

 To add a new import module: